speakeasy-sdks/clerk-sdk-php/docs/sdks/organizations/README.md

 Organizations support private and public metadata.
 Private metadata can only be accessed from the Backend API.
 Public metadata can be accessed from the Backend API, and are read-only from the Frontend API.
+The `created_by` user will see this as their [active organization] (https://clerk.com/docs/organizations/overview#active-organization) the next time they create a session, presuming they don't explicitly set a different organization as active before then.

 ### Example Usage